Martin Luther King, Jr. Celebration Breakfast

 Through the years, the program has expanded in size unifying over 200 people from the community on MLK’s Day of Observance.

 The program itself has transformed to include components such as the MLK Award, the Julianna V. Bolt Art Contest in which students from all high schools within Monroe County are encouraged to participate and all entries will be displayed at the event, a keynote speaker, musical performances, the Boddie Scholarship Award, and ESU’s official Day of Service in honor Dr. King.

 Faculty, staff, and students will volunteer in the local community and collect goods on campus for donation.
 Since its inception, 19 Gertrude Mary Smith Boddie Scholarships have been awarded to ESU students and a total of 39 MLK community and university awards have been presented.

 This is will be an event you don’t want to miss!

 The breakfast is scheduled for Monday, January 19, 2015, from 8 AM to 10 AM in the Mattioli Recreation Center on the campus of ESU.

-Tickets for the 18th Annual Dr. Martin Luther King, Jr., Celebration Breakfast will be available soon.
+Tickets for the 18th Annual Dr. Martin Luther King, Jr., Celebration Breakfast are available on the Foundation website, click here to purchase your tickets.

 Prices are as follows: $35 per person, $12 per student, $250 for a table of 8 (paid in full).